Alberta's Calgary Centre / North Hill Centre

 Graphic from Simpsons-Sears, Limited

 A circa-1958 physical layout depicts the newly-completed shopping complex.
-It was, in essence, a strip-type structure with a small open-air mallway in the middle.
+It was, in essence, a strip-type structure with small open-air mallway in the middle.
 Adjacent to this section were an upper level suite of office spaces and subterranean bowling alley.
-The CENTRE, which housed around forty-six stores and services, was surrounded by a 2,500-car-capacity parking area.
+The CENTRE, which housed around forty-six stores and services, with free parking for 2,500 autos.

 CALGARY CENTRE TENANTS 1958: